 David Ibbett is a British composer based in Boston, USA.
 He has found inspiration in many places – songs, symphonies, pop, classical and the electronic – and bringing these strands together is his ultimate aim.
 The son of a scientist, he co-directs the Music of Reality performance series with pianist Sophia Subbayya Vastek.

-In 2004, David won a scholarship to attend Clare College Cambridge, studying composition with Giles Swayne and Robin Holloway.
-He then went on to undertake a Masters and Artist Fellowship at the Guildhall School of Music & Drama with Julian Anderson, living in London for several years.
-In 2015, he completed a doctorate at the University of Birmingham (UK) with Jonty Harrison and Scott Wilson.
-He frequently travels between the US and the UK.
-Over the course of these journeys, David has written works spanning many forms: from traditional ensembles to inter-arts collaborations, installations, digital releases and works with live electronics.
+In 2004, David won a scholarship to attend Clare College Cambridge, studying with Giles Swayne and Robin Holloway, going on to undertake his Masters and a Fellowship at the Guildhall School of Music & Drama with Julian Anderson.
+In 2015, he completed his doctorate at the University of Birmingham (UK) with Jonty Harrison and Scott Wilson.
+In 2014 he moved to Boston, USA, where he lives with his wife Sarah and son Lawrence.

-For chamber groups, compositions include Without Words for the Living Room in London Ensemble [2010, LSO St Luke’s, toured around Europe, recorded for their debut album]:
+For chamber groups, David's compositions include Branches (2015) for the Transient Canvas ensemble, and Without Words for Living Room in London (2010, LSO St Luke’s, toured around Europe, recorded for their debut album):

 “[Without Words], really appealed to us and we have taken it into our repertoire.
 It is the only commission on our CD and we love it.
 It has really pushed us technically, and opened doors to new ideas and compositions.” – Living Room in London Ensemble